Engee documentation

 ShowSaturationPort

-Show state port - enable state output port
+# Show state port — switching on the status output port

-Select this checkbox to add a state output port to the block.
-When you clear this check box, the block does not have a status output port.
+Select this check box to add a status output port to the block.

 Dependencies